Ruth2014/bio2092/02_Introducing_NGS_data/README.md

 Would you recommend trimming the ends of the reads before further analysis?
 If so, then by how much?   |
 Are there any other problems with the quality of the data?
 If so, what are they?  |

-Well done; you made it to the end.
+**Well done!** you made it to the end.
 In subsequent computer practicals, we will look at the main approaches to utilising NGS data (following quality control); that is alignment to a reference sequence and *de novo* assembly.
 For alignment to a reference sequence, we will explore the use of a genome browser software.

+If you have spare time and are curious, you may wish to take a look at the sequence data associated with the Oxford *Candida auris* outbreak that we discussed in the lecture and [described in this paper](https://doi.org/10.1136/bmj.k4133).
+You can browse the data here: https://www.ncbi.nlm.nih.gov/bioproject/415955.

+OR, if you have spare time, you may wish to begin the next computer practical, here: https://github.com/davidjstudholme/bio2092/tree/master/03_Genomic_NGS_alignment